mackenziekbrooks/dci102-f18-humanities-data/schedule.md

 * Guest speaker: Jason Mickel
 * Lab: regular expressions

+**Read for Thursday:**
+* [The Historian's Macroscope](http://www.themacroscope.org/?page_id=837), "Making Your Data Legible" through "Making an Effective Visualization."
+(Don't worry about implementing all these suggestions, we will continue to work with visualizations in the next two units.)

 ### Thursday, 9/29/16
 *Project work*
 * Lab: data cleanup continued
 * Lab: visualization

-**Read for Tuesday:**
-* [The Historian's Macroscope](http://www.themacroscope.org/?page_id=837), "Making Your Data Legible" through "Making an Effective Visualization."
-(Don't worry about implementing all these suggestions, we will continue to work with visualizations in the next two units.)

 ### Tuesday, 10/4/16
 *Project work*